Materials-Consortia/OPTIMADE/optimade.rst

 - :field:`next`: `JSON API links object <http://jsonapi.org/format/1.0/#document-links>`__.

   If data is requested for multiple properties at the same time, but the total amount of data is too large to be returned in one response, this field contains a link from which the remainder of the data can be obtained.
-  Responses supplied via this next link MUST contain all the values for all the requested properties that lie within the returned range.
-The server May choose to return a range that is smaller than the requested range.
-In that case another next link SHOULD be provided.
+  Responses supplied via this next link MUST contain all the values for all the requested properties that lie within the requested range and have not yet been returned.
+The server MAY again choose to return only a part of the values.
+In that case another next link SHOULD be provided for the remaining values.
-  If all the data for this property has been returned, the value SHOULD be :val:`null`
+  If all the data for this entryy has been returned, the value SHOULD be :val:`null`

   The `JSON API links object <http://jsonapi.org/format/1.0/#document-links>`__, containing the URL, is either a string, or a links object, which can contain the following fields: